The volume of filtered air.

 What is CADR?
 Actually About?

-Clean Air Delivery Rate (CADR) is a metric used to measure the numbers of clean air output from an air purifier.
+Clean Air Delivery Rate (CADR) is a metric used to measure clean air output from an air purifier.
 CADR ratings are calculated in cubic feet per minute (CFM) on the volume of air that is cleaned.
 The higher the numbers, the faster and more clean air the air purifier can produce.

 AHAM official seal